jmaggio14/imagepypelines/README.md

 # lets build our Viewer and have it auto-resize images to 512x512
 viewer = iu.Viewer('Window Title Here', size=(512,512))
+# let's enable the frame counter, so we know what image we are on
+viewer.enable_frame_counter()

 # get all standard images
 standard_images = iu.standard_image_gen()